Article

 • 15-minute chart: Preferred by day traders seeking more context than a 5-minute chart provides

-• Hourly chart: Provides a balanced perspective for intraday trading
+• Hourly chart: Offers a balanced perspective for intraday trading

 • 4-hour chart: Favored by swing traders holding positions for several days